Larke12/twiccian/README.md

 # Twiccian

-This is the branch for our readiness demo.
+This is the master branch.

 Created using Qt Builder.